 The Greater Chattanooga area has various mental health services and organizations.
 Youth Villages provides foster care services and mental health interventions for foster children (Youth Villages Mentoring Program, 2024).
 Partnership for Families, Children, and Adults hosts Camp Hope which provides weekly interventions and a summer camp for children and parents who have experienced trauma (Camp Hope, n.d.).
-Parkridge Valley Child and Adolescent Program offers inpatient and outpatient mental health services for children in the Chattanooga area
+Parkridge Valley Child and Adolescent Program offers inpatient and outpatient mental health services for children in the Chattanooga area (Parkridge n.d.).

-(Parkridge n.d.).
 Erlanger Behavioral Health Hospital has a mental health treatment center, but they only provide services to children over the age of twelve (Adolescent Psychiatry, 2024).
 Helen Ross McNabb Behavioral Health Center provides medicine management, counseling, and case management for children and youth (McNabb Center, 2024).
 Centerstone provides outpatient counseling services, parenting classes, and therapeutic foster care services (Centerstone, n.d.).
 Camelot, another foster care agency, provides case management, foster training, and therapeutic services to foster children (Southeast, n.d.).

-1.5 Targeted Need
+Targeted Need

+Given that the above organizations meet many needs but do not take a comprehensive approach directed at addressing behaviors with a peer mentorship program, the program will ensure that mentorship will be provided.
 This mentorship program's goal would be to reduce negative behaviors of foster children by providing social learning, academic role models, and social role models.
 Another implicit goal would be to lessen the burden on foster parents and thus reduce placement instability through this program.